Jimmy & Cindy Larche (Founders)

 Jimmy says his life "was given a new and living hope," as all of his despair turned into a story of redemption.
 That testimony is detailed more vividly in his book 13-Foot Coffins.
 While in college, Jimmy took up biblical studies and continued to visit juvenile centers and youth offender prisons to share his testimony and to give hope to inmates, pointing them to a “way out” of the cycle of delinquency.
 He became living proof that you don’t have to end up a statistic in the system.
 He started to mentor others and to disciple them in the way he had been mentored.
 "Just having one person in your corner can make all the difference in the world," Jimmy often tells young people today.

-In 1995, Jimmy met his wife, Cindy, and together they began facilitating weekly chaplaincy services at the Jonathan Dickinson S.T.O.P.
+In 1995, Jimmy met his future wife, Cindy, and together they began facilitating weekly chaplaincy services at the Jonathan Dickinson S.T.O.P.
 Camp in Hobe Sound, Florida—a juvenile justice aftercare program for youth offenders.
 Cindy baked cookies for the youths while Jimmy led Bible studies.
 They brought in teams to offer sports ministries and special events that included music artists and life skills training workshops.
 The programs were eventually expanded to other regional juvenile facilities weekly.
 Jimmy became an ordained minister, and Breakaway Outreach was born with the vision of “helping kids breakaway from a troubled past.”

 By 1999, Breakaway Outreach had expanded juvenile justice ministries to dozens of facilities all across the state of Florida and began offering mentoring initiatives for youths on probation and re-entry solutions for juvenile inmates being released back into their communities.
 A scholarship fund was started to send children affected by familial incarceration and other at-risk kids to summer camps.
 The success of the organization was being recognized by the Department of Juvenile Justice, which led to an invitation to start facilitating training workshops in other states to replicate these programs elsewhere, thus a national network of like-minded ministries was formed.